-- You can define if your form field values should automatically be cleared. - You can indicate if a toast notification should be displayed and define the contents of the Notification message. - The message can optionally contain the placeholders %key% (the key supplied to the data source) and %name% (either the Table or Business Object used in the data source). - This message is shown only if the option Show toast notification if invalid key is switched on.
+- You can define if your form field values should automatically be cleared. - You can indicate if a toast notification should be displayed and define the contents of the Notification message. - The message can optionally contain the placeholders: %key% - the key supplied to the data source %name% - the table or business object used in the data source %msg% - the original error message returned from a business object - This message is shown only if the option Show toast notification if invalid key is switched on.